awardit/crustate/README.md

 messages; which tags it is interested in, if they have any specific requirements, and if it is supposed to be the primary handler for messages of that type.

-#### TODO

-* Message scoping?
-We want to be able to see which messages go where, and throw if we receive messages we cannot process.

-  Solved by using subscribers with a passive flag for observers.

-* Let receivers subscribe on events?
-This still poses the problem of code reuse and so on between different states.
-And also if you nest receivers where you have one receiver being the actual receiver with the data-logic, and another auxillary receiver which manages some related UI-state then that receiver might still have the event subscribed to despite the actual data-receiver not accepting the mesasge at that time.